hypery2k/Xtext-Maven-BuildExample/README.md

         at org.eclipse.equinox.internal.p2.artifact.repository.MirrorSelector.hasValidMirror(MirrorSelector.java:317)
 </pre>

+### CI - Jenkins

+An example can be found on [https://hypery2k.ci.cloudbees.com/job/Xtext%20Maven%20Sample/] (Cloudbees)
 ### OSGi issues

 The generated project from XText 2.2.1 has a number of bundle imports that need to be made available via OSGi.
 By far the easiest method